Antagon Side Effects

 Applies to ganirelix: subcutaneous solution

-In addition to its needed effects, some unwanted effects may be caused by ganirelix (the active ingredient contained in Antagon).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, ganirelix (the active ingredient contained in Antagon) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking ganirelix:Less common
+Check with your doctor immediately if any of the following side effects occur while taking ganirelix:Less common

 - Abdominal or stomach pain